 How Can You Fix Being Dehydrated while Waking Up?

 You have to make slight changes in your diet throughout the day rather than gulping a full bottle of water in the one go.

 The best way to avoid excessive fluid loss is to prevent dehydration properly.
 Incorporate the below-mentioned health tips in your daily routine to avoid chronic dehydration in your body:

 - Drink Water: When something’s right in front of you, it’s hard to ignore, isn’t it?
 Having a bottle by your side can make it even more exciting to drink water morning, evening, and night.
 Always remember, it’s better to drink water slowly than gulp it all down at once.

-- Eat more water-filled foods: While fruits and vegetables are good for you because of all their nutrients including vitamins, minerals, and fibers.
+- Eat more water-filled foods: If you are confused that what to eat when you’re dehydrated, you can move to water- rich fruits and vegetables which are good for you because of all their nutrients including vitamins, minerals, and fibers.
 They also contain large amounts of water.
-In fact, cantaloupe, watermelon, leafy greens, and tomatoes all are some of the best water rich foods as they contain 90% water!
+In fact, cantaloupe, watermelon, leafy greens, and tomatoes all are some of the best water-rich foods as they contain 90% water!

 - Look for alternative snacks: Instead of reaching for crackers or cookies, choose fresh fruits with yogurt or cut-up veggies with hummus.
 Paired with protein sources, these fruits and vegetables can give you the added boost to get through your afternoon and keep you well hydrated.

 - If you are an exercise freak, you might need more than just water.
 Go for a sports drink or coconut water for post-workout.
 Plus, avoid alcohol and caffeine consumption if you’re already feeling dehydrated as this can increase your fluid loss.